Nominating a disease or tumour type for the 100,000 Genomes Project

 When the 100,000 Genomes Project was first established, rare diseases, cancers and infectious diseases were chosen because they are the areas where we anticipate genomic medicine will offer the strongest prospect of patient and scientific benefits and the ability to drive NHS transformation.

-The Project is currently in the early stages.
+The Project is in its early stages.
 This means we can’t yet offer whole genome sequencing to as many people in as many areas as will be possible in the future.
-While we learn how best to deliver a NHS genomic medicine service, we are focusing on a certain number of rare diseases and cancers (bladder, breast, brain, childhood solid cancers, colorectal, endometrial, lung, melanoma, ovarian, prostate, renal, upper gastrointestinal, testis, sarcoma, and cancers of unknown primary).
+While we learn how best to deliver a NHS genomic medicine service, we are focusing on a certain number of rare diseases (opens as PDF) and cancers (bladder, breast, brain, childhood solid cancers, colorectal, endometrial, lung, melanoma, ovarian, prostate, renal, upper gastrointestinal, testis, sarcoma, and cancers of unknown primary).
 The core disease and tumour type list will evolve throughout the life of the Project.

-Clinicians and healthcare professionals, NHS Genomic Medicine Centres, GeCIP partners and industry partners can nominate a rare disease or tumour type, or propose a change to existing rare disease eligibility criteria.
+Clinicians and healthcare professionals, NHS Genomic Medicine Centres, GeCIP partners and industry partners can:

 Points to consider

-- The Rare Disease or Tumour Type Nomination Form and Rare Disease Eligibility Change Form are the only ways to submit a case for inclusion or amendment.
+- The forms linked on this page are the only ways to submit a case for inclusion or amendment.
 Nominations received via any other mechanisms – for example emails sent directly to Genomics England – will not be accepted.

 Each nomination will be initially assessed by the Office of the Chief Scientist to ensure that the information provided is scientifically comprehensive, relevant and justified.